 1. Replace status updates or briefings

 You know those daily status briefings that drag on or those faculty-wide announcements?
-Replace those meetings with a Loom.
-Whether you have an audience of one or one thousand, sending updates through Loom allows people to watch them in their own time — the flexibility goes a long way.
+Replace those meetings with a screen recording.
+Whether you have an audience of one or one thousand, sending updates via a Loom video allows people to watch them in their own time — the flexibility goes a long way.

 2. Send context for a meeting or lecture ahead of time

 When you need to collaborate in real-time, you can still incorporate Loom into your workflow.
 Send any context or updates ahead of time, so participants can watch beforehand and come prepared with comments or questions.

 One example is sending pre-recorded product demo videos to prospects — that way, the recipient can absorb necessary information in advance and spend synchronous time diving into the details that matter to them.